mansi2804/CSP554-BiGDATATECHNOLOGY_MANSIPATIL_FINALPROJECT/README.md

-My aim is to develop a Song/Artist Recommendation System using Spark Streaming in order to improve the user experience.
-Users will find new artists and songs that suit their musical interests due to the system's evaluation of their listening history and personal recommendations.
+The Song/Artist Recommendation System using Spark Streaming aims to enhance user experience on music streaming platforms by providing personalized recommendations in real time.
+By leveraging Apache Spark, PySpark, PySpark SQL, FindSpark, and MLlib, the system effectively ingests, processes, and analyzes user listening data to identify their preferences and generate tailored recommendations.